psychoinformatics-de/brainhack-2018-website/content/pages/details.rst

 Schedule
 ========

+The basic idea is to start the event on Thursday afternoon with some introduction and a get-together.
+All of Friday and Saturday are dedicated to hacking on the projects, with a few break-out or unconference sessions happening as needed.
+On Saturday evening there will be a wrap-up session with short presentations on the achievements of all individual projects.

 Due to the nature of the event, the schedule is flexible and can change frequently.
 To stay up-to-date you can subscribe to a `Google calendar
 <https://tinyurl.com/ybx23trf>`_.